Get News & Updates Directly To Your Inbox

 Afterward, you’ll likely be able to complete daily tasks much more easily and with less pain.
 More importantly, you’ll have the building blocks so you can continue to improve and avoid further injury.

-Do I Need Physical Therapy?If you’ve recently experienced a non-urgent injury, it’s a good idea to see your regular doctor or primary care physician (PCP) first.
-Your doctor will be able to evaluate you and decide which treatment option is best for you.
-Instead of physical therapy, you may need surgery or you may be able to treat your injury at home.
+If you’re injury is non-urgent, see your regular doctor or primary care physician (PCP) first.
+Your doctor can determine the best course for treatment.
+Depending on your injury, you may need surgery or be able to treat your injury at home.

-My Doctor Prescribed Physical Therapy.
-Now What?If your doctor recommends that you see a physical therapist, your next step is to schedule an initial evaluation.
-This could take place in a doctor’s office or in your own home.
-During this evaluation, your physical therapist will examine you and decide on a plan of care that is specific to your body and needs.
-Their treatments should help you to restore or improve function, reduce pain, increase your mobility and help prevent disability.
+If your doctor has referred you to a physical therapist, your next step is a visit for an evaluation.
+This may take place in a doctor’s office or in your home.
+During the first visit, your physical therapist will examine you and develop a care plan tailored to your body and needs.
+Treatments will reduce pain, restore or improve function, improve mobility and help prevent disability.

 For more information, visit the American Physical Therapy Association.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.